 If you would like to enroll for this course, there are no formal prerequisites or limitations.
 The course is free and open for everyone.
 Just register for an account on openHPI and go for the course!Enroll me now

-- A qualified certificate is issued to those who have booked it and gained a record of achievement.
+- Gain a qualified certificate by booking it and gaining a record of achievement.
 Find out more in the qualified certificate guidelines.

 This course is offered by

 Prof. Andreas Polze's group Operating Systems and Middleware develops programming paradigms, design patterns and description methods for large, distributed component systems.
 The group’s work focuses on the integration of middleware with embedded systems and the predictability of their behavior with respect to real-time capability, fault tolerance and safety.

 Wolfram Greis started working in IBM mainframes more than 40 years ago.
 In 2008 he co-founded the European Mainframe Academy in Germany and Switzerland to educate new mainframe talent and to reduce the proverbial skill gap.
 He is author of the German book „Die IBM Mainframe Architektur” and did many presentations at national and international conferences all over the world.
 He is initiator and president of the Academic Mainframe Consortium, a not-for-profit organization to foster and support mainframe education at academic institutions.